Nazi racial theories: Highest Aryans: Germanic and Nordic

 The Nazis claimed that the Germanic peoples specifically represented a southern branch of the Aryan-Nordic population.
 The Nazis considered that the Nordic race was the most prominent race of the German people, but that there were other sub-races that were commonly found amongst the German people such as the Alpine race population who were identified by, among other features, their lower stature, their stocky builds, their flatter noses, and their higher incidences of darker hair and eyes.
 Hitler and the Nazi racial theorist Hans F. K. Günther framed this as an issue which would be corrected through the selective breeding of "Nordic" traits.
 In general terms, Günther diagnosed combinations of the following elements in the German Volk: Nordic (nordisch); Mediterranean (westisch, mediterran, mittelländisch); Dinaric (dinarisch); Alpine (ostisch, alpin); East Baltic (ostbaltisch); Phalian (fälisch, dalisch).
 These theories generated some fear in southern Germans, as they thought that Nazism was a form of "Nordic colonialism" and that non-Nordics would be treated as second-class citizens.

 Nonetheless, Hitler stated "the principal ingredient of our people is the Nordic race (55%).
 That is not to say that half our people are pure Nordics.
 All of the aforementioned races appear in mixtures in all parts of our fatherland.
 The circumstance, however, that the great part of our people is of Nordic descent justifies us taking a Nordic standpoint when evaluating our character and spirit, bodily structure, and physical beauty."
 Nazis were also tolerant of native Germans who did not possess the physical appearance of the Nordic race as long as they shared the traits of being a "German" which were "courage, loyalty and honor".

 In the 1920s, the Reichsführer-SS Heinrich Himmler came under the influence of Richard Walther Darré, who was a leading proponent of the blood and soil concept.
 Darré strongly believed that the Nordic race was racially superior to all other races and he also strongly believed that the German peasants would play a fundamental role in securing Germany's future and Germany's future expansion in Eastern Europe, and in the racial strength of the German people.

-Germans wishing to obtain Reich citizenship had to obtain an Aryan certificate, which was typically done by providing proof that their four grandparents were of Aryan decent and obtaining an Ahnenpass (ancestor’s pass).
+Germans wishing to obtain Reich citizenship had to obtain an Aryan certificate, which was typically done by providing proof that their four grandparents were of Aryan descent and obtaining an Ahnenpass (ancestor’s pass).
 According to the document: